adriandelr/docs/md/README.md

 ## Insights

-As a striving Front-End developer, I gave time.
+As a striving Front-End developer like you,

 I created this documentation for the purpose to share learning references.

 You are more than welcome to update this page and send a pull request at [docs repo](https://github.com/adriandelr/docs).

-Created using [Docute](https://docute.egoist.dev/), a pleasant looking, runtime SPA markdown renderer.
+Created with [Docute](https://docute.egoist.dev/), credits to the pleasant looking, runtime SPA markdown renderer.

 ## Contribution